mtov/engsoftmoderna/en/chapter3.md

 \index{Requirements!Non-Functional}
 To better illustrate the dichotomy between these two types of requirements, let's revisit the home-banking system example from Chapter 1.
-For such a system, functional requirements include features like reporting the balance and statement of an account, processing transfers between accounts, executing bank slip payments, canceling debit cards, among others.
-In contrast, non-functional requirements are tied to the quality attributes of the system, including performance, availability, security, portability, privacy, memory and disk usage, and more.
+For such a system, the functional requirements include features like reporting the balance and statement of an account, processing transfers between accounts, executing bank slip payments, canceling debit cards, among others.
+In contrast, the non-functional requirements are tied to the quality attributes of the system, including performance, availability, security, portability, privacy, memory and disk usage, and more.
 Essentially, non-functional requirements refer to operational constraints.
 For example,